-The thickness of the Sokoman Formation varies between 120 and 240 metres and is a typical Lake Superiortype iron-formation (taconite) consisting of banded sedimentary rock composed principally of layers of iron oxide, magnetite and hematite.
+The thickness of the Sokoman Formation varies between 120 and 240 meters and is a typical Lake Superior type iron-formation (taconite) consisting of banded sedimentary rock composed principally of layers of iron oxide, magnetite and hematite.
 Iron-rich bands are intercalated with cherty bands composed of variable amounts of silicate, carbonate, sulphide, ferruginous slaty iron formation, and carbonaceous shale.
-The Sokoman Formation is subdivided into eight stratigraphic subunits: Lean Chert (LC), Jasper Upper Iron Formation (JUIF), Green Chert (GC), Upper Red Chert (URC), Pink Grey Chert (PGC), Lower Red Chert (LRC), Lower Red Green Cherty (LRGC), and Lower Iron Formation (LIF).
+The Sokoman Formation is subdivided into eight stratigraphic subunits: Lean Chert ("LC"), Jasper Upper Iron Formation ("JUIF"), Green Chert ("GC"), Upper Red Chert ("URC"), Pink Grey Chert ("PGC"), Lower Red Chert ("LRC"), Lower Red Green Cherty ("LRGC"), and Lower Iron Formation ("LIF").

-On the Rainy Lake property the Sokoman Formation is thickened by shallow east dipping northwest-southeast thrust faults and is gently folded resulting in unusual thickness of iron mineralization reaching 400 metres locally.
+On the Rainy Lake property the Sokoman Formation is thickened by shallow east dipping northwestsoutheast thrust faults and is gently folded resulting in unusual thickness of iron mineralization reaching 400 meters locally.
 The area investigated by drilling was named the Full Moon iron deposit.

-Exploration and Drilling
+1.4 Exploration and Drilling

-Exploration activities on the Rainy Lake property between 2009 and 2012 include an airborne magnetic geophysical survey, geological mapping, composite chip sampling of outcrops, a mineralogical study, ground gravity surveys, a LiDAR survey and core drilling.
-Between 2011 and 2012, Century drilled 147 core boreholes (30,932 metres) in an area approximately 10.5 by 3.5 kilometres.
+Exploration activities on the Rainy Lake property between 2009 and 2012 included an airborne magnetic geophysical survey, geological mapping, composite chip sampling of outcrops, a mineralogical study, ground gravity surveys, a LiDAR survey and core drilling.
+Between 2011 and 2012, WCSLIM drilled 147 core boreholes (30,932 meters) in an area approximately 10.5 by 3.5 kilometers.

-In the opinion of SRK, the sampling procedures used by Century conform to industry best practice and the resultant drilling pattern is sufficiently dense to interpret the geometry and the boundaries of the iron mineralization with confidence.
+In the opinion of SRK, the sampling procedures used by WCSLIM conform to industry best practice and the resultant drilling pattern is sufficiently dense to interpret the geometry and the boundaries of the iron mineralization with confidence.
 All drilling sampling was conducted by appropriately qualified personnel under the direct supervision of appropriately qualified geologists.